grnet/kamaki/docs/installation.rst

 Install kamaki
 """"""""""""""

-.. note:: **versions 0.6.0 - 0.6.1 only:**

-    The *snf-common* package (available at synnefo apt repository) will be automatically installed as a dependency.

-.. note:: **versions 0.6.2 and on:**

-    Since version 0.6.2, *objpool* replaces *snf-common*.
-The objpool package is also available at synnefo repository and is automatically installed as a dependency.
-The *snf-common* dependency is removed.
+.. note:: The objpool package is available at synnefo repositories and is automatically installed as a dependency.

 .. code-block:: console